Doppelganger (Brennan novel)

-Doppelganger, also published under the title Warrior, is a high fantasy novel written by Marie Brennan that chronicle the adventures of Miryo, a witch, and Mirage, her doppelgänger.
+Doppelganger is a high fantasy novel written by Marie Brennan published in 2006.
+It chronicles the adventures of Miryo, a witch, and Mirage, her doppelgänger.

-Plot introduction
+Premise

 Mirage is a witty and lethal bounty hunter who always gets her mark.
 But her new mission might be her downfall, for it involves working with witches, the group of people she always tries to distance herself from and against whose magic her strength might be no match.

 Miryo is a witch who just barely passed her initiation test.
 To control her powers and become a full witch, she must find her doppelganger, Mirage, and kill her.
 But is it really possible for her, a witch who can't use her powers and only two Cousins for help, to beat a trained Hunter, one of the best?

 Plot summary

 The book opens on a scene where Mirage, a Hunter (individuals who specialize as assassins, bodyguards and spies), is hiding and preparing to strike three men who mistake her for a witch at first then for a Cousin (witch's assistant).
 Mirage, being a great Hunter trained from Silverfire, gets her mark and almost kills the three men.

 The scene cuts to Eclipse, Mirage's schoolmate at Silverfire, one of the numerous Hunter schools, walking through Chervie's streets amidst a festival.
 He goes to a bar and meets Mirage, whom he calls Seniade.
 Mirage recognizes him and calls him Kerestel.
 Eclipse teases Mirage and they talk and catch up with each other until Ice arrives, a Hunter from Thornblood, a school Silverfire is not friendly with.

 Ice flirts briefly with Eclipse but is stopped by Mirage.
 A hostile conversation takes place and only stops when Mirage learns she was chosen for a commission.

 Mirage pays for a private room, which is hard to find and expensive since the festival is taking place.
 She and Eclipse search the room for any possible places where eavesdroppers might hide and, finding none, start talking.

-Mirage is quite taken aback and starts having second thoughts when she learns it concerns the assassination of a witch and generally the witch community, which she avoids concerning herself with since she is always being mistaken for a witch for her red hair.
-Reluctantly, Mirage accepts the commission for her popularity, having been on a commission two times now in a short period of time.
+Mirage is taken aback and has second thoughts when she learns it concerns the assassination of a witch and generally the witch community, which she avoids concerning herself with since she is always mistaken for a witch due to her red hair.
+But she reluctantly accepts the commission.